SamsamEthan/project1_SA/README.md

 within the application.py file along with valid credentials to simply use the webpage.

 Make sure to install all required python packages contained inside of requirements.txt using: pip install -r requirements.txt.

+EDIT: This same folder is used for lab 2